sunjay/sudoku/README.md

 * Rust implementation: 0.644 seconds

 This is the time it took to solve 95 "hard" puzzles (`samples/hard95.txt`).
-The difference between the two implementations is huge and I imagine that as I make the Rust implementation more idiomatic and more optimal we will see even more of a speedup.
+The difference between the two implementations is huge and I imagine that as I optimize the Rust implementation and make it more idiomatic we will see even more of a speedup.

 ## Algorithm